keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - We organize a letter to Chantico, telling him what's going on and that he needs to come back to Sarphan
 - figuring out a landmark to meet him at, by Olivia's house
 - Dilys puts on the ring
+- Asphodel makeup montage
+- we put our hands together
+	- FRIENDSHIP UNLOCKED !
 -